riadsarkar45/job-matching-dashboard/README.md

  - Added some filters fields user can find via job search @company name @Remote, @Onsite, @Hybrid and can be searched by company names.
  - Fetching jobs and skills globally

+ ## I am facing some deployment issues some design has changed after deploying to vercel please check on localhost

+  - Git clone
+  - Run npm i
+  - Run npm run dev
+  - Server Should running on http://localhost:3000/